United Way of the Coastal Empire believes that everyone deserves access to a quality education, stable employment, and

 - Health & Wellness – Improving health for all

-United Way is also committed to ensuring that people in our community who are experiencing crisis due to homelessness, financial distress or disaster have their most basic human needs met, such as: food, clothing, shelter and transportation.
-Providing fundamentals to those in crisis has been and always will be at the core of our work, and our funded programs will continue to integrate basic human needs into their services to achieve meaningful outcomes for our community.
+United Way is also committed to ensuring that people in our community who are experiencing crisis due to homelessness, financial distress, or disaster have their most basic human needs met, such as food, clothing, shelter, and transportation.
+Providing fundamentals to those in crisis has been and always will be at the core of our work, and our funded programs will continue to integrate basic needs into their services to achieve meaningful outcomes for our community.

-Once funded, United Way holds each program accountable to achieving specific outcomes by using standard performance measurements that must be tracked and reported back to United Way throughout the funding cycle – see our 2015 Mid-Year Report.
+Once funded, United Way holds each program accountable to achieving specific outcomes by using standard performance measurements that must be tracked and reported back to United Way throughout the funding cycle.
 To further support our funded programs, United Way offers regular workshops for organizational and program development, as well as training about our funding priorities and evaluation process.